2012 United States House of Representatives elections in Michigan: District 6

-Republican Fred Upton, who has represented the 6th district since 1993 and previously represented the 4th district from 1987 until 1993, will seek re-election.
+Republican Fred Upton, who had represented the 6th district since 1993 and previously represented the 4th district from 1987 until 1993, sought re-election.

 Jason Gatties, a business manager and security consultant from St. Joseph, received the US Taxpayers Party of Michigan's nomination at their state convention on June 16, 2012.
-Christie Gelineau received the Libertarian Party's nomination at their state Saturday June 2, 2012.
-Roll Call rates the race as "Likely Republican".
+Christie Gelineau received the Libertarian Party's nomination at their state convention on June 2, 2012.
+Roll Call rated the race as "Likely Republican".